LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

    =====  ==  ==  ==========  =====================

 After reaching the bottom of the loop, where do you go?
-You finsh the innermost statement that you are in.
+You finish the innermost statement that you are in.
 You are in the inner loop, so the next line is the *inner* loop heading where you increment c and continue with the loop since 1 < 7.
 This inner loop continues until you reach the bottom of the inner loop,